Npaffen/ds-blog/docs/_posts/2020-06-01-Chinese-Textmining-App.markdown

 Unlike historic literary corpora like the works of Shakespeare that can be analysed by generations of scholars, news is by its nature fleeting and often needs to be analysed in a hurry and theories tested as events unfold.
-Fortunately, the People’s Daily offers the whole paper’s content every day for free on its homepage, [paper.people.com](paper.people.com).
+Fortunately, the People’s Daily offers the whole paper’s content every day for free on its homepage, [People’s Daily ](paper.people.com).
 To test our idea for an automated evaluation of People’s Daily articles on their own and in context of economic data, we proposed the development of an app, that would 1automate the task of updating the news corpora and economic data, as well as some